irishakarpova/Contact-Us-Form_REST_API/README.md

   ```

-  <p>I start requesting data with useLazyQuery that returns an array</p>
+  <p>We're requesting data with useLazyQuery that returns an array</p>

   ```javaScript
   const [ contact, { called, loading, data, error } ] = useLazyQuery( GETCONTACT );

   ```

-  <p>useLazyQuery returns an array, the first element in this is a function, which I can use to fetch the data.
+  <p>useLazyQuery returns an array, the first element in this is a function, which We can use to fetch the data.

  ```javaScript
    const handleOnSubmit = (values, actions) => {